 Forming this part of the plan’s foundation should include where you’ll market, who you’ll market to, and how you’ll do it (blogs, events, LinkedIn, etc).
 Be sure to consider your audience when deciding these!

 Does my Marketing plan have branding, a target market, and market research included?

 Without a direction to go, the company will veer toward chaos very quickly…having these items will help you answer all of the questions that come up on a regular basis.

-Whether working with someone new to help your business or marketing anything yourself, you’ll want to be able to answer marketing questions like this:
+Whether working with someone new to help you with marketing your business or just for marketing anything yourself, you’ll want to be able to answer marketing questions like these: